Duck, You Sucker!: Development

 Leone never intended to direct Duck, You Sucker!, and wanted the film to be directed by someone who could replicate his visual style.
 Peter Bogdanovich, his original choice for director, soon abandoned the film due to perceived lack of control.
 Sam Peckinpah then agreed to direct the film after Bogdanovich's departure, only to be turned down for financial reasons by United Artists.
 Donati and Vincenzoni, noting the director's frequent embellishment of the facts concerning his films, claim that Peckinpah did not even consider it - Donati stated that Peckinpah was "too shrewd to be produced by a fellow director".
-Leone then recruited his regular assistant director, Giancarlo Santi, to direct, with Leone supervising proceedings, and Santi was in charge for the first ten days of shooting.
+Leone then recruited his regular assistant director, Giancarlo Santi, to direct, with Leone supervising proceedings, and Santi was in charge for the first 10 days of shooting.
 However, Rod Steiger refused to play his role as Juan unless Leone himself directed, and the producers pressured him into directing the film.
 Leone reluctantly agreed, and Santi was relegated to second unit work.

-The inspiration for the firing squad scene came from Francisco Goya, and in particular from his set of prints The Disasters of War.
-Leone showed the prints to director of photography Giuseppe Ruzzolini in order to get the lighting and color effects he wanted.
-The film is believed to have been influenced by Peckinpah's The Wild Bunch, and it shares some plot elements with Pat Garrett and Billy the Kid, a western film also starring Coburn and released a year later.
-Leone biographer and film historian Sir Christopher Frayling noted that Duck, You Sucker! was made in a period of Italian cinema where filmmakers were 'rethinking' their relationship with fascism and the Nazi occupation of Rome.
-He has identified numerous references to both World Wars in the film, such as Colonel Reza's commanding of an armored car resembling a Nazi tank commander, the massacre of Juan's family (which bears similarities to the Ardeatine massacre of 1944), and an execution victim resembling Benito Mussolini.
+The inspiration for the firing-squad scene came from Francisco Goya, and in particular from his set of prints The Disasters of War.
+Leone showed the prints to director of photography Giuseppe Ruzzolini to get the lighting and color effects he wanted.
+The film is believed to have been influenced by Peckinpah's The Wild Bunch, and it shares some plot elements with Pat Garrett and Billy the Kid, a Western film also starring Coburn and released a year later.
+Leone biographer and film historian Sir Christopher Frayling noted that Duck, You Sucker! was made in a period of Italian cinema where filmmakers were "rethinking" their relationship with fascism and the Nazi occupation of Rome.
+He has identified numerous references to both world wars in the film, such as Colonel Reza's commanding of an armored car resembling a Nazi tank commander, the massacre of Juan's family (which bears similarities to the Ardeatine massacre of 1944), and an execution victim resembling Benito Mussolini.